topleft/react-boiler/README.md

 ## React Boiler

-- Webpack
+- Webpack - for bundling
   - dev setup with Hot Module Reloading
-- Sass
+- Sass - for styling
-- Jest and Enzyme
+- Jest and Enzyme - for testing
+- Babel - for transpiling
+- eslint - for safety